shopware/docs/guides/plugins/plugins/content/sitemap/remove-sitemap-entries.md

 ## Overview

-This guide however will cover how you can remove URLs from the sitemap.
+This guide covers how to remove URLs from the sitemap.

 ## By using the configuration